Lines of Code

 In SonarQube, the number of Lines of Code (LOC) you plan on analyzing plays an important role in your choice of subscription plan.
 Your LOC consumption is relevant only for Commercial Editions (Developer, Enterprise, and Data Center).
 Commercial Support is included with some plans; see the Sonar Plans and Pricing page for more details.

-LOC refers to the number of physical lines that contain at least one character which is neither a whitespace nor a tabulation nor part of a comment.
+ncloc) refers to the number of physical lines that contain at least one character which is neither a whitespace, nor a tabulation, nor part of a comment.

-Lines of code are calculated by adding up the LOCs of each project analyzed.
+Lines of code are calculated by summing the LOC of each project analyzed.
 The LOCs that are counted are those found on the largest branch of the project.
-If you have set up branch analysis, then the LOCs will be counted from the latest analysis of the project with the largest branch or PR.
-This means that if your main branch, for whatever reason, does not contain any LOC, then the largest branch (or PR) will be counted instead.
+If you have set up branch analysis, then the LOC will be counted from the most recent analysis of the project with the largest branch or PR.
+This means that if your main branch for whatever reason does not contain any LOC, then the largest branch (or PR) will be counted instead.

 - If a project has 500 lines of code on its main branch and 400 on a secondary branch, then the number of LOCs counted for the project is 500.